cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 # Arrays in assembly

-In RISC-V assembly, there is no strong notion of arrays in memory.
-But since we know that arrays are just consecutive values in memory, we can implement them the same way in assembly.
-You can use comma-separated values to reserve consecutive words in memory:
+In RISC-V assembly, there is no strong notion of arrays.
+But since we know that arrays are just consecutive values in memory, we can implement them the same way in assembly as they work in C. You can use comma-separated values to reserve consecutive words in memory:

 ```armasm